-Financial Independence means to have enough investments with steady monthly financial outputs that it covers all your monthly expenses at a minimum.
+Financial Independence means having enough investments with steady monthly financial outputs that cover all your monthly expenses at a minimum.
 This would mean that you will not have to work another day to earn money for affording your lifestyle and instead you can focus on things which are important to you like family and passions.
 Doesn’t it sound like a dream come true or maybe even too good to be true?
 Believe me or not there are many people on this very same planet who have achieved financial independence and are enjoying life without the stress and hassles of working to earn money.

 At the end of this blog I have shared an interview with a fellow blogger who has firsthand experience of the journey towards financial independence and has shared very openly and given some really solid and honest advice, so please read till the very end.

 Now let’s have a deeper look at this fantastic idea.

 If you own a business that is earning great money and is allowing you to afford your lifestyle, does it mean you have achieved financial independence?
 Depends, if you also need to manage and supervise your team/employees this means you are working and are not financially independent, you still need to work to earn.
 Financial independence essentially means you do not have to work to afford your lifestyle.
 On the other hand, if you own a share in the business as a sleeping partner, and it’s giving you a handsome amount of money to meet up your monthly expenses then you are financially independent.